AFLplusplus/AFLplusplus/docs/env_variables.md

 The QEMU wrapper used to instrument binary-only code supports several settings:

-  - Setting `AFL_COMPCOV_LEVEL` enables the CompareCoverage tracing of all cmp and sub in x86 and x86_64 and memory comparions functions (e.g. strcmp, memcmp, ...) when libcompcov is preloaded using `AFL_PRELOAD`.
+  - Setting `AFL_COMPCOV_LEVEL` enables the CompareCoverage tracing of all cmp and sub in x86 and x86_64 and memory comparison functions (e.g., strcmp, memcmp, ...) when libcompcov is preloaded using `AFL_PRELOAD`.
 More info at [qemu_mode/libcompcov/README.md](../qemu_mode/libcompcov/README.md).

-    There are two levels at the moment, `AFL_COMPCOV_LEVEL=1` that instruments only comparisons with immediate values / read-only memory and `AFL_COMPCOV_LEVEL=2` that instruments all the comparions.
+    There are two levels at the moment, `AFL_COMPCOV_LEVEL=1` that instruments only comparisons with immediate values / read-only memory and `AFL_COMPCOV_LEVEL=2` that instruments all the comparisons.
 Level 2 is more accurate but may need a larger shared memory.

-  - `AFL_DEBUG` will print the found entrypoint for the binary to stderr.
-Use this if you are unsure if the entrypoint might be wrong - but use it directly, e.g. `afl-qemu-trace ./program`.
+  - `AFL_DEBUG` will print the found entry point for the binary to stderr.
+Use this if you are unsure if the entry point might be wrong - but use it directly, e.g. `afl-qemu-trace ./program`.

-  - `AFL_ENTRYPOINT` allows you to specify a specific entrypoint into the binary (this can be very good for the performance!).
-The entrypoint is specified as hex address, e.g. `0x4004110`.
+  - `AFL_ENTRYPOINT` allows you to specify a specific entry point into the binary (this can be very good for the performance!).
+The entry point is specified as hex address, e.g. `0x4004110`.
 Note that the address must be the address of a basic block.

   - Setting `AFL_INST_LIBS` causes the translator to also instrument the code inside any dynamically linked libraries (notably including glibc).